-This is just one amazing story of a person working closely with a community to promote health equity for all.
-In the past, AIDS United has also honored D. Rashaan Gilmore, the founder, CEO and president of BlaqOut Inc., an organization prioritizing Black queer health, and Yolo Akili Robinson, fonder of BEAM, an organization prioritizing mental health in Black communities.
+In previous years, we have also honored D. Rashaan Gilmore, the founder, CEO and president of BlaqOut Inc., an organization prioritizing Black queer health, Arianna Inurritegui-Lint who works to serve and supporting the trans community of South Florida, and Yolo Akili Robinson, founder of BEAM, an organization prioritizing mental health in Black communities.

-The Robert Wood Johnson Foundation-AIDS United Award for Health Equity recognizes individuals or teams of no more than two individuals, who have successfully implemented a systems-change approach to reduce health inequities within the past two years, in one or more of the following areas:
+The Robert Wood Johnson Foundation-AIDS United Award for Health Equity recognizes individuals or teams of individuals, who have successfully implemented a systems-change approach to reduce health inequities within the past two years, in one or more of the following areas:

 - Access to quality care.